EricX003/ALISON/README.md

   * --c: c, the length scaling constant (default 1.35)
   * --min_length: The minimum length of POS n-gram to consider for obfuscation (default 1)
   * --ig_steps: Number of steps associated with discrete integral calculation for Integrated Gradients attribution (default 1024)

-## To Do
-Update with automatic evaluation scripts